stealify/node-https/README.md

 With this module you can create [HTTP2][0] / [SPDY][1] servers in node.js with natural http module interface and fallback to regular https (for browsers that don't support neither HTTP2, nor SPDY yet).
+This is Similar to Cloudflares Patches that they Supplyed to NGINX 2016 to run HTTP2/SPDY together

-This module named `spdy` but it [provides](https://github.com/indutny/node-spdy/issues/269#issuecomment-239014184) support for both http/2 (h2) and spdy (2,3,3.1).
-Also, `spdy` is compatible with Express.
+This module named `node-https` but it [provides](https://github.com/indutny/node-spdy/issues/269#issuecomment-239014184) support for both http/2 (h2) and spdy (2,3,3.1).
+Also, `node-https` is compatible with Express.

 ## Usage